Syllabus for NUR-702

 Nursing Administration: Executive Managerial Process (NUR-702) is a three-credit online course, consisting of four modules.
 Modules include an overview, topics, learning objectives, study materials, and activities.
 Module titles are listed below.

-For your formal work in the course, you are required to participate in online discussion forums and complete written assignments.
+For your formal work in the course, you are required to participate in online discussion forums, complete written assignments, and submit a final project.
 See below for more details.

 Consult the Course Calendar for due dates.